vleplat/GRAVIDY/README.md

 ### 4. **Positive Orthant Optimization (NNLS)** (`pos_gravidy_benchmark.py`)
 **What it does:** Solves non-negative least squares problems (all variables ≥ 0) **What it compares:**
+- GRAVIDY–pos (Newton) - Our exponential reparameterization with damped Newton
-- GRAVIDY–pos - Our exponential reparameterization method
+- GRAVIDY–pos (MGN) - Our exponential reparameterization with Modified Gauss-Newton
 - PGD+Nesterov - Accelerated projected gradient descent
 - Proj-BB (Armijo) - Projected Barzilai-Borwein with line search
 - MU (A≥0,b≥0) - Multiplicative updates (requires non-negative data)